Facts on Hunger in D.C

 Note: Gallup’s question is very similar to one of the questions asked by the federal government in its annual survey of food security (see above) – this similarity provides a basis for concluding that the two questions are measuring food insecurity in quite similar ways.
 And while the Census Bureau/USDA’s additional questions allow a more nuanced view of the depth of food insecurity, the very large Gallup sample allows a closer, more localized and more recent look at food hardship.
 USDA’s data does not go beyond the state level; even at the state level, they use three-year averages.
 Gallup’s data take us through 2012 and provide data from the national level to congressional districts.
 According to FRAC's February 2013 Food Hardship report:

-- Nearly 15 percent of respondents in D.C. experienced food hardship (reported not having enough money in the past twelve months to buy food for themselves or their family) in 2010.
+- In 2008-2012 nearly 14 percent of respondents in D.C. experienced food hardship (reported not having enough money in the past twelve months to buy food for themselves or their family).